Locodi/GameTheorySimulator-Paper2/README.md

     - we can see the graph
     - we can scroll to left-right and up-down if the graph is to large
     - we can click and drag a node to change its position
+    - We can click and drag in an empty space to start selecting multiple nodes
   - To the right we have 7 buttons:
-    - Add node will make it so the next click in an empty space will create a new node
+    - Add node will make it so the next click in an empty space will create a new node, hold shift to repeat the process
-    - Add edge will make it so you can create an edge between the next 2 nodes you click
+    - Add edge will make it so you can create an edge between the next 2 nodes you click.
+If multiple nodes are selected, before clicking the button, you will add an edge frome each selected node to the next node you click, hold shift to repeat the process
-    - Delete will make it so you delete the next node or edge you click
+    - Delete will make it so you delete the next node or edge you click, or it will delete all nodes currently selected and any edges to them, hold shift to repeat the process
-    - Select & copy will make it so your next 2 clicks in an empty space will create a imaginary rectangle between them which will make a copy of all nodes and edges (fully contained in the rectangle) in the rectangle with the centre of the rectangle being created on your next click in an empty space
+    - Select & copy will give you a ghost of currently selected nodes (and the edges between them) after taht whne you click an empty space it will place new nodes there acording to the ghost
     - Simulate will save the graph and send you to the Simulation screen
     - Adv.
 Simulate will save the graph and send you to the Simulation screen
     - Save & Exit will save the graph and send you to the Main Menu screen